-Drawing the Human Face
+Drawing the Human Face (Tips for Beginner Artists)

 The idea that people cannot learn to draw is ludicrous.
 Just the idea that you aren’t talented enough to learn creates a mental block that will prevent you from learning.
 Talent isn’t some aristocracy that you are born into, or if you are not you are doomed to mediocrity.
 If that were so all my children would be artists, or perhaps I would not.
 Just like learning the piano, languages or mathematics, drawing can be taught and learned.
 It is time and practice that makes all the difference.